 There’s no “best” or “right” choice for a courier service – each business will have different needs, so you should have a look around to see which is the best for you.

-Search Engine Optimization (SEO) is a way of making your website sit up and wave to search engines so that it ranks highly in search results.
-It’s a total mystery to some, which is why ecommerce builders try and help you as much as they can.
+Search Engine Optimization (SEO) is a way of making your website or product listings attractive to search engines, so that they rank highly in search results.
+It’s a total mystery to some, which is why both online marketplaces and ecommerce builders try to simplify it as much as possible.

 BigCommerce, Shopify and Wix all have SEO Guides and tools to help you out.
 Wix even has an SEO Wiz, which gives you a personalized checklist to follow.

-The good news is, you’ve already made steps towards optimizing your store.
-Those descriptive and informative product descriptions you wrote will do wonders for driving traffic and purchases through your site!
+And remember, you’ve already made steps towards optimizing your store – those descriptive and informative product descriptions you wrote will do wonders for driving traffic and purchases through your site!

 Social media is a place most people go for information, entertainment, and to relieve boredom – it’s the perfect storm for shopping.
 By promoting your products through these channels, you can easily reach a much wider audience than if you just sat around waiting for people to find you in Google.